International Flavors & Fragrances' (IFF) CEO Andreas Fibig on Q1 2020 Results - Earnings Call Transcript

 Andreas Fibig

 Okay, yes.
-Its a very, very important point actually.
+It's a very, very important point actually.
 And we are looking at this.
 I would say in some of the countries we have seen already, normalization because people are back to work and people see that they can buy everything.
-You might remember at the beginning, toilet paper was a very precious article around the world in many of the supermarkets, but that’s back to normal.
+You might remember at the beginning, toilet paper was a very precious article around the world in many of the supermarkets, but that's back to normal.

 So actually we have seen already quite normalization, not because COVID is gone, but people see and feel that they can buy whatever they need.
 There was not a big disruption in the supply chain.
 So we believe that the inventory has changed.
-Its different than pharmaceuticals, for example, where people just keeping the diabetes products better for three or four months instead of one month to make sure that they are covered.
+It's different than pharmaceuticals, for example, where people just keeping the diabetes products better for three or four months instead of one month to make sure that they are covered.
 But here I think in many cases we are already back to normal.

-On the plants, its a bit of a different situation because we are managing the supply chain actually almost by the week because India, which is a big country for raw materials in our industry, has some challenges with lockdown as well.
+On the plants, it's a bit of a different situation because we are managing the supply chain actually almost by the week because India, which is a big country for raw materials in our industry, has some challenges with lockdown as well.
 So you really had to make sure that we get enough inventory in all the plants around the world to secure supply for our customers.
 So here you probably will see some elevated inventory levels for quite some time.
 But again situation is volatile.
 I expected this actually for the first quarter as well.
 But we were selling so much, the inventory actually went down.
-So that’s our plan or basically what we assume for now, but it might change because its very dependent on the demand as well.
+So that's our plan or basically what we assume for now, but it might change because it's very dependent on the demand as well.

 But Rustom may be you comment.